Spatially focused magnetic hyperthermia: comparison of MRSh and sLLG equations: Comparison of the stochastic LLG and the MRSh approaches

 Note that frequencies and amplitudes typically used in MPI are in the order of 1-25 kHz and around 30 mT $\sim 24$ kA/m, but magnetic hyperthermia requires much larger frequencies (100-500 kHz).
 As a consequence, the SAR values obtained in MPI are much lower than those found at frequencies used in magnetic hyperthermia.
 Therefore, MNP heating during an MPI scan is expected to be negligible.

-The spatial focusing ability can be understood by the dynamic hysteresis loops which are given in \fig{fig2} (which is in complete agreement with Fig.~3. in \cite{MRSh_theory_focused}).
+The spatial focusing ability can be understood by the dynamic hysteresis loops which are given in \fig{fig2} (which is also in complete agreement with Fig.~3. in \cite{MRSh_theory_focused}).

-The area of the loop decreases with increasing DC field amplitude and drops to zero when the DC field strength exceeds that of the AC field (see lower panels of \fig{fig2}).
+The area of the loop decreases with increasing DC field amplitude and drops to zero when the DC field strength exceeds the AC field (see lower panels of \fig{fig2}).
 This explains the drop in the SAR values in \fig{fig1} with increasing DC field strength.
 The largest area is found for vanishing DC amplitude, yielding a peak in the SAR values.
-However, the decrease is much faster for large frequencies compared to low frequencies, i.e. one can observe a broadening of the peak for MPI frequencies.
+However, the decrease is much faster for large frequencies compared to low frequencies, i.e., one can observe a broadening of the peak for MPI frequencies.
 This is because at large frequencies the dynamic hysteresis loops have a much-reduced area, compared to that at the MPI case for the same bias field.

-In addition, increasing the frequency leads to the opening of the hysteresis loop.
+In addition, the DC field also modifies the shape of the hysteresis loop.
+Before the magnetization reaches the saturation, it takes a teardrop shape, and of course shifts the entire loop horizontally.
+This is because the resultant applied magnetic field is shifted towards positive values by the magnitude of the DC field, thus causing the magnetization to be asymmetric, or in case of a strong bias field (stronger than the amplitude of the AC field) to remain in saturation.
+Moreover, increasing the frequency leads to the opening of the hysteresis loop.
 At very high frequencies, the MNPs cannot follow the applied AC field, causing a delay in their magnetization response and thus in the opening of the dynamic hysteresis loop.